The Gospel (Good News) is that Jesus is our Saving King and Lord!

 5. Believer’s Baptism: At MCBC, baptism is administered once a child matures and believe by faith and understand the meaning of baptism.
 Only those baptized can be members.

-Upcoming Baptism Class
+Upcoming Membership Class